Ifegwu/flask-ml-CICD-pipeline/README.md

 # Improvements
 ####
 Future enhancement of this app include:
-* Designing a good user interface for app
+* Designing a good user interface for this app

 # Demo Video
 ####